nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**:
 - 5a.
 Information provided is invalid or incomplete.
     - 5ai.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 #### UC04.
 Add a Free Day to a Volunteer